-Linklaters and Z&Co work together through a formal agreement, as is the practice for all international law firms operating in Saudi Arabia.
+Linklaters LLP and Zamakhchary & Co work together through a formal agreement, as is the practice for international law firms operating in Saudi Arabia.
 As part of our arrangements, Linklaters lawyers are based in Z&Co’s offices in Riyadh.
 Our presence in Saudi Arabia is led by Omar El Sayed (Head of Banking and Finance, Saudi Arabia).
 Our global approach, and both firms' commitment to excellence and in-depth understanding of the legal and commercial landscape of Saudi Arabia mean that we have established a leading position for delivering complex and innovative advice which has helped our clients successfully pursue opportunities, realise investments and manage risk in Saudi Arabia.

 Commitment to excellence